 In February 2017 I quit my day job and I made a huge leap back into the world of being self employed full time.
 I moved to a sleepy little town called Bedford in central VA, set up my office and as of March 1st started blogging full time.
-I’m super excited about this new adventure and I hope to learn and share so many new things with everyone!
+Then later in May of the same year, I move back to Roanoke in SW VA.
+I’m super excited about what continually seems like a new adventure and I hope to learn and share so many new things with everyone!

 As a DIY bath and beauty blogger and previously a seller, I’ve learned that everyone – thank goodness! – has different tastes and ideas about what they like and how things should be.
 In no way do I want to hamper anyone else’s creativity so I don’t make judgments about the ingredients you may or may not choose to use.
 Therefore you’ll find that I use a mix of both natural and synthetic ingredients.
 For many of my recipes, if there’s an ingredient you don’t have or don’t like you can typically substitute it with a similar ingredient, or in the case of synthetic ingredients, omit it entirely.
 However, if you aren’t sure, feel free to ask.

 I also try to offer a variety of bath and body recipes that are suited to both beginners as well as old pros.
 Everyone starts somewhere after all, and sometimes even an old pro can learn some new tricks.
 As I feel like I’m constantly a student in some ways, I don’t really consider myself a “Pro.”
 But I do have a clear understanding of the basics – which leads me to push what’s accepted or recommended for a recipe or ingredient and use it in a new or different way.
 Sometimes it fails.
 Other times something really awesome comes out of it.
 So never be afraid to experiment, learn and try new things!

 It’s kind of funny how I ended up here.
 Growing up I always wanted to be an artist, a writer and a teacher.
 And now I kind of feel like I’m doing all three!